By News Team

 - A 16 is a very poor total – You can’t salvage a win on 16, unless the dealer actually goes bust.
 The best thing is to ‘hit and hope’ that you turn up a 5 which would be your dream option.

-- Always split on Aces and 8’s – A soft 2 is a woeful total.
+- Split on Aces and 8’s – A soft 2 is a woeful total.
 So you’re better off having two separate attempts at landing a blackjack.
 And don’t forget, 16 is yet another awful total.
 So split your eight-cards knowing you won’t go bust with your first hit.

 - Doubling down carries a risk – Because you’ll only receive one further card, this can be a tricky move.
 Only double down when you’re feeling lucky and hold: